History of navigation: Asia

 In the South China Sea and Indian Ocean, a navigator could take advantage of the fairly constant monsoon winds to judge direction.
 This made long one-way voyages possible twice a year.
 A 260 CE book by K'ang T'ai (康泰) described ships with seven sails called po were used by the Indo-Scythian (月支—Yuezhi) traders for transporting horses.
 He also made reference to monsoon trade between the islands (or archipelago), which took a month and a few days in a large po.
 About 1000 BC, Nusantaran Austronesian developed tanja sail and junk sail.
 The invention of these types of sail made sailing around the western coast of Africa possible, because of their ability to sail against the wind.
 Ca. 200 AD in Han dynasty, Chuan (junk ships) are developed in China.
 (Note: Chinese vessels during this era were essentially fluvial (riverine), they did not build true ocean-going fleets until the 10th century Song dynasty.
 A UNESCO study argues that the Chinese were using square sails during the Han dynasty; only in the 12th century did the Chinese adopt the Austronesian junk sail.)
 In ca. 50–500 AD Malay and Javanese trading fleets reached Madagascar.
-Also brought with them was the Ma'anyan dayak people, as labourer and slaves.
+Also brought with them was the Ma'anyan dayak people, as labourers and slaves.
 The Malagasy language originated from Southeast Barito language, and Ma'anyan language is its closest relative, with numerous Malay and Javanese loanwords.
 By the 8th or 9th century A.D., ancient Indonesian ships may have already reached as far as Ghana, likely using the outrigger Borobudur ship and the K'un-lun po or jong.